Declaration of compliance

 The Executive Board and the Supervisory Board identify with the duty as outlined in the German Corporate Governance Code to uphold the principles of a social market economy and maintain the substance of the company as a going concern and its ability to generate value in a sustainable fashion (company interest) and to further promote responsible and transparent management and governance of the company.

-In accordance with Section 161 AktG, the Executive Board and the Supervisory Board of Wacker Neuson SE hereby declare that since the submission of the most recent declaration of compliance of December 9, 2015, the company has complied with the recommendations issued by the German Corporate Governance Code Commission published by the German Federal Ministry of Justice (BMJ) in the official section of the Federal Gazette as amended on May 5, 2015 and continues to comply with the recommendations of the Code as amended on May 5, 2015, with the exceptions listed and explained in more detail below:
+In accordance with Section 161 AktG, the Executive Board and the Supervisory Board of Wacker Neuson SE hereby declare that since the submission of the most recent declaration of compliance of December 15, 2016, the company has complied with the recommendations issued by the German Corporate Governance Code Commission published by the German Federal Ministry of Justice (BMJ) in the official section of the Federal Gazette as amended on May 5, 2015 and/or February 7, 2017 (as of the effective dates) and continues to comply with the recommendations of the Code as amended on February 7, 2017, with the exceptions listed and explained in more detail below:

 Similarly, the remuneration of individual Supervisory Board members is not published.
 Remuneration is clearly regulated in the company’s Articles of Incorporation.
 The Executive Board and Supervisory Board are of the view that these Articles coupled with other mandatory legal disclosures provide investors and the public with sufficient information in this area.

-- 6. Section 5.4.1 of the German Corporate Governance Code: When submitting its election proposals to the Annual General Meeting regarding the election of the shareholder representatives, the Supervisory Board takes into account the statutory requirements and recommendations of the German Corporate Governance Code in relation to the personal requirements to be met by Supervisory Board members.
+- Section 5.4.1 (1-4) sent.
+1-3 of the German Corporate Governance Code: When submitting its election proposals to the Annual General Meeting regarding the election of the shareholder representatives, the Supervisory Board takes into account the statutory requirements and recommendations of the German Corporate Governance Code in relation to the personal requirements to be met by Supervisory Board members.

-In the Supervisory Board’s view, it is still not necessary to specify concrete aims for its composition, which means that the Supervisory Board’s goals and progress in achieving those goals – with the exception of satisfying legal requirements arising from the German law governing Equal Participation of Women and Men in Management Positions (“women’s quota”) – are not published in the corporate governance report either.
+In the Supervisory Board’s view, it is not necessary to specify concrete targets for its composition or to define a skills profile or a diversity concept for the board as a whole.
+Consequently, the corporate governance report similarly does not outline the details of such profiles and concepts or the extent to which they have been implemented – with the exception of statements relating to compliance with legal requirements arising from the German law governing Equal Participation of Women and Men in Management Positions (“women’s quota”).

 The shareholders’ Supervisory Board members thus elected are, however, not bound in any way to the directions of individual, several or all of the parties to the pool agreement and any and all decisions they make within the Supervisory Board are made exclusively in the company’s interests.
 Even though these shareholders’ Supervisory Board members always enjoy the special trust of the parties to the pool agreement appointing them, they are not, in the Supervisory Board’s view, in any personal or business relationship with a controlling shareholder, which could lead to a fundamental conflict of interest.
-In the view of the Supervisory Board, the shareholder representatives in the Supervisory Board, including the chairman of the Audit Board, are therefore to be considered independent.
-The Supervisory Board is thus composed of a sufficient (in its opinion) number of independent members.
+In the view of the Supervisory Board, the shareholder representatives on the Supervisory Board, including the Chairman of the Audit Committee, are therefore to be considered independent.
+It is therefore the Supervisory Board’s view that the Supervisory Board is composed of a sufficient number of independent members, in particular with regard to the ownership structure.
 Given the ongoing legal uncertainty surrounding interpretation of the term “independence”, the company nonetheless declares non-conformance as a precautionary measure.

 Wacker Neuson SE Executive Board and Supervisory Board